 The severe pulsating sensations or throbbing are usually accompanied by:

-Up to a third of people that get migraines experience visual disturbances or temporary loss of vision (known as an aura) before the onset of the pain.
-Symptoms can last for up to 72 hours if untreated, with the pain typically affecting only one side of the head.
+Up to a quarter of people who get migraine experience visual disturbances or temporary loss of vision, known as aura, before the onset of the pain.
+Symptoms can last

 - bright lights